Uncover and fix compliance risks before they become problems.

 A lot of folks still aren't clear on what Tier II reporting actually is.

-Tier II Reporting is applicable to any industrial facility that stores any hazardous material on-site at any one point in time (like a "snapshot" of your facility) at or above applicable reporting thresholds.
+Tier II Reporting is applicable to any facility that stores any material on-site at any one point in time (like a "snapshot" of your facility) that's deemed "hazardous" at or above applicable reporting thresholds.
+If your material has an SDS, then it's "hazardous"!

 Now before we venture any further, I want to make it explicitly clear here: we are NOT safety consultants, so when it comes to OSHA considerations and regulations regarding hazardous materials, we are not the right person to ask.
 However, when it comes to reporting these materials to emergency agencies (as environmental regulations require), we are the right person to ask.

 Still, wondering what qualifies as a hazardous material?
-Here are some of the common hazardous materials that require SDSs that we see at industrial facilities:
+Here are some of the more common materials that require SDSs that we see at commercial and industrial facilities:

 Since each of these materials has an associated SDS (which must be always kept on-site), these are considered hazardous, and if stored over a certain amount, they must be reported.